 Complete information about the IPM Accreditation Program for Golf & Specialty Turf and the IPM Certification Program for Public Works can be found by downloading the policies & procedures documents in PDF form by clicking on the titles below.

 The golf course owner/operator and the IPM Certified Agent are responsible to be aware of the requirements of IPM Accreditation, as defined by the IPM Council of Canada, and that failure to meet the requirements can result in loss of the golf course’s IPM Accreditation status.

-Deadline for submitting desk review materials for the 2016 reporting season is Jan.
-31, 2017.
+Deadline for submitting desk review materials for the 2023 reporting season is Jan.
+31, 2024.
 Desk reviews submitted after this date are subject to a $150 + HST late fee.
-No desk reviews can be accepted after May 31, 2017.